stefaan-coussement/Tab/doc/_links.md

 [ref-tab.construct]:                /doc/reference/tab.construct.md#top                "Tab.construct(): construct a new tab, encapsulate a given tab if requested."
 [ref-tab.convert]:                  /doc/reference/tab.convert.md#top                  "Tab.convert(): convert to a tab, create a new tab if required."
+[ref-tab.is-tab]:                   /doc/reference/tab.is-tab.md#top                   "Tab.isTab(): was the given object created by this Tab constructor?"
+[ref-tab.return]:                   /doc/reference/tab.return.md#top                   "Tab.return(): construct a new tab an set its value."
+[ref-tab.throw]:                    /doc/reference/tab.throw.md#top                    "Tab.throw(): construct a new tab and put it in the failed state."

+[ref-tab.prototype.catch]:          /doc/reference/tab.prototype.catch.md#top          "Tab.prototype.catch(): process 'thrown' notifications for this tab and create a new tab with the result."
+[ref-tab.prototype.finally]:        /doc/reference/tab.prototype.finally.md#top        "Tab.prototype.finally(): process 'returned' and 'thrown' notifications for this tab and create a new tab with the result."
+[ref-tab.prototype.has-thrown]:     /doc/reference/tab.prototype.has-thrown.md#top     "Tab.prototype.hasThrown(): has this tab thrown an error?"
+[ref-tab.prototype.return]:         /doc/reference/tab.prototype.return.md#top         "Tab.prototype.return(): update the value of this tab."
+[ref-tab.prototype.throw]:          /doc/reference/tab.prototype.throw.md#top          "Tab.prototype.throw(): put this tab in the failed state."
 [ref-tab.prototype.to-string]:      /doc/reference/tab.prototype.to-string.md#top      "Tab.prototype.toString(): get a string representation for this tab."
+[ref-tab.prototype.try]:            /doc/reference/tab.prototype.try.md#top            "Tab.prototype.try(): process 'returned' notifications for this tab and create a new tab with the result."
 [ref-tab.prototype.value-of]:       /doc/reference/tab.prototype.value-of.md#top       "Tab.prototype.valueOf(): get the principal value of this tab."

 [ref-the-javascript-object]:        /doc/reference/the-javascript-object.md#top        "The Javascript Object: the structure of the javascript object."